Have you had orange diarrhea lately?

 Dr. Paredez continues, "Orange diarrhea may be the result of infectious diarrhea, which causes rapid transit through the intestine, which limits the amount of bile in the stool.
 Less commonly it could also occur from a blockage of the bile ducts, which can be seen in cases of gallstones or bile duct or pancreatic cancers."

-Nevertheless, orange diarrhea actually rarely means you have cancer.
-"In fact, biliary blockage from cancer more commonly produces 'white, grey or clay' colored stools,” says Dr. Paredez.
+Bile duct cancer and pancreatic cancer are the life-threatening medical conditions that can result in orange diarrhea.
+However, this color in your bowel movements rarely means cancer.
+"In fact, biliary blockage from cancer more commonly produces 'white, grey or clay' colored stools," adds Dr. Paredez.

 Another potential cause of diarrhea that has an orange tinge to it, is microscopic colitis, an inflammation of the lining of the large colon.
 This non-serious condition interferes with food absorption (contributes to rapid colon transit), so if you eat something that's reddish or orange (not necessarily fruit; this could be the contents of a seasoning packet for rice), some of that may not get digested and will end up in your diarrhea -- giving it an orange tinge.